 Screening, Testing, and Creating a Bubble

 A key part of our safety plan involves creating a bubble in the camp community.
-This means that every camper and staff member will receive a test at home prior to arriving to camp, and then they will receive a rapid test at the entrance of our facility before entering camp.
+This means that every camper and staff member must arrange for a PCR COVID test within three days of arrival to camp, and bring the result with them to enter the facility.
+On opening day they will receive a COVID test at the entrance of our facility before entering camp.

 Every person who enters the facility, such as our food delivery drivers, will also answer screening questions and receive a temperature check prior to being allowed in.

 Moreover, our staff will stay on camp for their days off this summer.
 Of course, they will have time off as they always do, but their time off will be spent in camp rather than outside of the camp community.
 This will ensure the integrity of our camp bubble throughout the summer.